-Maintain horse racing in the Commonwealth of Virginia of the highest quality, free of corrupt, incompetent, dishonest or unprincipled practices by maintaining complete honesty and integrity in racing.
+Maintain horse racing in the Commonwealth of Virginia of the highest quality, free of corrupt, incompetent, dishonest or unprincipled practices by maintaining honesty and integrity in racing.

-Keeping pari-mutuel wagering and racing free of any illegal activities or even the perception of illegal activities is critical to the industry.
-This goal directly aligns to VRC's mission to prescribe regulations and conditions that command and promote excellence and complete honesty and integrity in racing and wagering.
+Ensuring that pari-mutuel wagering and racing are free of any illegal activities is critical to the horseracing industry.
+This goal directly aligns to VRC's mission to prescribe regulations and conditions that command and promote excellence and honesty and integrity in racing and wagering.